Can you ovulate on birth control?

 Women who are concerned about the implications of breakthrough ovulation and possible unintended pregnancy loss have other family planning options

 Unfortunately, it is extremely difficult to tell whether you’ve experienced breakthrough ovulation.
 Even though you can monitor fertile symptoms such as temperature and cervical mucus while on the Pill (or while using an IUD), there is no way to know if those signs of fertility are real or just effects of the birth control.
 Plus, the bleeding you experience on hormonal birth control is not a true period.
-Because of this, it’s not really possible to completely prevent the conception and loss of a fertilized embryo if you are sexually active around the time of breakthrough ovulation.
+Because of this, it’s not really possible to completely prevent the conception and loss of an early stage embryo if you are sexually active around the time of breakthrough ovulation.
 This is because there aren’t really any true symptoms of breakthrough ovulation.

 How fertility awareness can help